-This Plan allows for drilling 39 new and redrilled development and/or replacement wells from existing cellars.
-The plan sets a drilling pace equivalent to approximately one and one half drilling rigs over the fiscal year.
-The rig utilization could potentially change due to variations in oil price and program performance.
+This Plan is based upon 36 producing replacement wells planned from existing cellars.
+The Plan sets a drilling pace equivalent to approximately 1.5 drilling rig over the fiscal year.
+The rig utilization could potentially change due to variations in oil price and program performance and additional funding might be required during the fiscal year.
 Workover rigs will perform drilling preparation and completion work.

-The locations of production and injection wells to be drilled or redrilled are consistent with those given in the Program Plan (see attached Part II, Schedule 2B).
-Injection support for the drilling program will be provided through a combination of capital workovers (add pays and conversions), return to injection of idle injectors, and 6 new drill injectors.
+The locations of production and injection wells are consistent with those given in the Program Plan (see attached Part II, Schedule 2B).
+Injection support for the drilling program will be provided through a combination of capital workovers (add pays and conversions), return to injection of idle injectors, and 4 drill injectors.
 As per current operational and regulatory practices, injection support will continue to maintain adequate Injection-to-Gross (I/G) ratios to prevent subsidence and improve waterflood sweep efficiency.